ylzhangmath/ylzhangmath.github.io/publication.md

 **Submitted**

-[2] A locking-free conforming discontinuous Galerkin finite element method for elasticity problems (with F. Huo and W. Mo).
+[2] A locking-free conforming discontinuous Galerkin finite element method for linear elasticity problems (with F. Huo and W. Mo).

 **Accepted**